Qualtrics is a very powerful survey creation tool. Missouri S&T has a campus-license for faculty and staff to use Qualtrics.

 For direct support from Qualtrics, visit their support center!

 - Submit a Help Desk ticket at http://help.mst.edu or call the Help Desk at 573-341-HELP.

 - Fill out the Qualtrics Account Registration form.

-NOTE: It may take up to 24-48 hours before an account is created.
+NOTE: It could take 24-48 hours before an account is created.
 You will receive an email with your Qualtrics userid and initial password.
 You must change your password.

 Qualtrics has created a very useful website for Qualtrics users of all levels called Qualtrics University.
 It is the place to start learning how to use Qualtrics.
-Educational Technology can fill in the gaps when you get stuck, but the good folks at Qualtrics have done an excellent job creating training materials and tutorials.
-They also provide tech support for Qualtrics users.
-We've highlighted some of the more useful informational links below.
+Educational Technology can fill in the gaps when you get stuck, but Qualtrics have done an excellent job creating training materials and tutorials.
+They also provide technical support for Qualtrics users.
+We have highlighted some of the more useful informational links below.